-If you find yourself constantly reaching for your eye drops, it may be time to start looking into the bigger problem: Why do you need them so often?
-They’re a quick and gratifying fix to itchy or irritated eyes, but they don’t address what might be causing the irritation to begin with.
+If you constantly reach for your eye drops, it may be time to start looking into the bigger problem: Why do you need them so often?
+They’re a quick and gratifying fix to itchy or irritated eyes, but they don’t address what might be irritating.

 Signs You’re Overusing Eye Drops

-The American College of Allergies, Asthma and Immunology says not to use eye drops regularly beyond a couple of weeks, unless instructed to do so by your eye doctor.
+The American College of Allergy, Asthma, and Immunology recommends not using eye drops regularly beyond a couple of weeks unless instructed by your eye doctor.

-Dr. David McGarey of Barnet Dulaney Perkins Flagstaff says that usage depends on the type of eye drop, but regular use of eye drops is a concern.
-“Unless you’ve been directed to use over-the-counter eye drops by your doctor, you shouldn’t be using them on a daily basis.
+Dr. David McGarey of Barnet Dulaney Perkins Flagstaff stated that usage depends on the type of eye drop, but regular use of eye drops is a concern.
+“Unless you’ve been directed to use over-the-counter eye drops by your doctor, you shouldn’t use them daily.
 They aren’t meant for long-term eye care, but they can certainly provide relief while you’re searching for the reason for your condition,” he explains.

 Three signs you’re overusing eye drops:

-2. You view eye drops as the cure rather a temporary treatment
+- You view eye drops as the cure rather than a temporary treatment

 A Primer on Over-the-Counter Eye Drops